EdmundBenedict/lordcephei.github.io/pages/cl_general.md

     + OPTIONS RMINES  : minimum allowed radius of ES to use
     + SPEC  SCLWSR OMAX1  OMAX2  WSRMAX

-    --findes uses these parameters to constrain size of spheres as new ones are added
+    \-\-findes uses these parameters to constrain size of spheres as new ones are added.
 + **\-\-mino~site-list**\\
   + tells **lmchk**{: style="color: blue"} to shuffle atom positions in site-list to minimize some simple function of the overlap.
 (For now, the function has been set arbitrarily to the sixth power of the overlap).
-                  *By default, site-list' is a list of integers.
+    + By default, site-list' is a list of integers.
 These enumerate site indices for which positions you wish to move, eg 1,5,9 or 2:11.
 See [here](/docs/misc/integerlists/) for the complete syntax of integer lists of this type.
-                  *Alternatively, you can enumerate a `class-list'.  **lmchk**{: style="color: blue"} will expand the class-list into a site-list.
+    + Alternatively, you can enumerate a `class-list'.  **lmchk**{: style="color: blue"} will expand the class-list into a site-list.
 For this alternative, use `--mino~style=1~class-list', e.g.  `--mino~style=1~1,6'
-                  *Another alternative, or "style" to specifying a class-list uses the following:  `--mino~style=2~expression'
+    + Another alternative, or "style" to specifying a class-list uses the following:  `--mino~style=2~expression'
       It is just like `-sfill~style=2 ... above, but now the class list is expanded into a site-list.
-                  *Similarly, you can specify a class-list is with style=3 like the -sfill~style=3, above.
+    + Similarly, you can specify a class-list is with style=3 like the -sfill~style=3, above.
-                  *As a special case, you can invoke --mino:z, which specifies in the list all sites with atomic number Z=0 (empty spheres).
+    + As a special case, you can invoke --mino:z, which specifies in the list all sites with atomic number Z=0 (empty spheres).

 + **\-\-wpos=_filename_**\\
   + writes the site positions to file _filename_.

 + **\-\-shell[:opts]**\\
   + print out a neighbor table, in one of two styles.

-                   Standard style: a table of neighbors is printed, grouped in shells of neighbors centered the site in question.
+    + _Standard style_: a table of neighbors is printed, grouped in shells of neighbors centered the site in question.
 By default a table is printed for one site of each inequivalent class.
     Options for this style:

-                   :r=# Specifies range of neighbors for this table.
+      + :r=# Specifies range of neighbors for this table.
 Default value is 5.

-                   :v   prints electrostatic potential for each pair
+      + :v   prints electrostatic potential for each pair

-                   :e   prints inner product between euler angles (noncollinear magnetism)
+      + :e   prints inner product between euler angles (noncollinear magnetism)

-                   :sites=site-list restricts neighbors in shell to list.
-                        NB this option must be the last one.
+      + :sites=site-list restricts neighbors in shell to list.
+NB: this option must be the last one.

-                   Tab style: a table of neighbors is printed in a table format suitable for subsequent processing; see in particular the --disp switch in <b>lmscell</b>.
+    + _Tab style: a table of neighbors is printed in a table format suitable for subsequent processing; see in particular the --disp switch in <b>lmscell</b>.
 To invoke tab style, use --shell:tab[...].
 Options for tab style:

-                   :tab[=#] Invokes in a table format, positions of neighbors relative to site specified in site-list above Tab style has several formats, specifed by #, described below
+      + :tab[=#] Invokes in a table format, positions of neighbors relative to site specified in site-list above Tab style has several formats, specifed by #, described below\\
         In the modes (#) below:
           ib is the site around which the table is made;
           jb is the site index of a particular neighbor;
-                              dpos(1..3,jb) is the connecting vector (relative position) between sites ib and jb
+          dpos(1..3,jb) is the connecting vector (relative position) between sites ib and jb\\
         #  format

-                            1  (default)
-                                ib jb dpos(1..3,jb)
+        1.  (default) ib jb dpos(1..3,jb)

-                            2  (just the positions)
+        2.  (just the positions) dpos(1..3,jb)
-                               dpos(1..3,jb)

-                            2  (in conjunction with :disp=fnam)
+        3.  (in conjunction with :disp=fnam) dpos0(1..3,jb) dpos(1..3,jb)\\
-                               dpos0(1..3,jb) dpos(1..3,jb)

-                               dpos= displacements relative to dpos0, calculated from the differences in positions read from file 'fnam' (see disp:fnam below) Relative to dpos0.
+           dpos= displacements relative to dpos0, calculated from the differences in positions read from file 'fnam' (see disp:fnam below) Relative to dpos0.\\

-                               In this mode, only neighbors for which there is some nonzero displacement are written.
+           In this mode, only neighbors for which there is some nonzero displacement are written.\\
            This mode is useful in conjuction with <b>lmscell</b>.

-                            3 (sparse matrix format)
+        4. (sparse matrix format)
              1 jb dpos(1,jb)
              2 jb dpos(2,jb)
              3 jb dpos(3,jb)

-                   :disp=fnam
+    + :disp=fnam
       read a second (displaced) set of positions from a positions file `fnam'.
 Its format is the same as files read with switch --rpos.
       In this mode, a neighbor table for both original and displaced positions is written (See tab=2 above).

-                   :fn=fnam write neighbor table to file fnam
+    + :fn=fnam write neighbor table to file fnam

-                   :r=#     Specifies range of neighbors for this table.
+    + :r=#     Specifies range of neighbors for this table.
 Default value is 5.

-                   :nn      only print first (closest neighbor) entry for a given pair of indices (ib,jb)
+    + :nn      only print first (closest neighbor) entry for a given pair of indices (ib,jb)

 + **\-\-angles[opts]**\\
   + similar to --shell, but prints angles between triples of